tc39/notes/meetings/2017-09/sept-28.md

 ## Other Test262 updates

-LBR: During this meeting we hold some break off sections to talk about Test262 and we had some productive conversations to move it forward.
+LEO: During this meeting we hold some break off sections to talk about Test262 and we had some productive conversations to move it forward.
 We should have another meeting today, probably on lunch time and everyone is welcome to join.
 We should release a report after this meeting.

 ## Updates on the Code of Conduct Enforcement Committee

-LBR: Since Tuesday we found more volunteers and I'm now vouching for Maggie Pint to steward this group and I'm also deferring to her to give more updates about it.
+LEO: Since Tuesday we found more volunteers and I'm now vouching for Maggie Pint to steward this group and I'm also deferring to her to give more updates about it.

 MPT: Volunteers for the code of conduct enforcement committee include myself, Jordan Harband, Jory Burson, and Aki Rose.
 I would like to approach Myles Borins to work on this as well.
 Our first action will be to create some scenario playbooks to help the committee understand what course of action will be taken when code of conduct violations occur.
 These are something that we can publicly share and accept feedback on.

-LBR: To confirm this is approved by consensus, I'd like to ask if anyone has any objections.
+LEO: To confirm this is approved by consensus, I'd like to ask if anyone has any objections.

 (no objections)